Linear control of coherent structures in wall-bounded turbulence at Re$_\tau = 2000$: The control set-up

 \subsubsection{Measuring Everywhere (ME) control}

-In the Measuring Everywhere (ME) control problem, we have an actuator $\mathbf{B}_f \hat{\bi f}$ at a single location $z_a$ (it could also be multiple actuators at various locations), and we are given knowledge of the entire system state $\hat{\bi q}$. \textit{Thus we know everything about the flow, but we only have one actuator to control the flow.} A controller generates the actuator force $\hat{\bi f}$:
+In the Measuring Everywhere (ME) control problem, we have an actuator $\mathbf{B}_f \hat{\boldsymbol f}$ at a single location $z_a$\textsuperscript{\ref{J2:footnote:1}}, and we are given knowledge of the entire system state $\hat{\boldsymbol q}$. \textit{Thus we know everything about the flow, but we only have one actuator to control the flow.} A controller generates the actuator force $\hat{\boldsymbol f}$:

 where $\mathbf K$ is the controller gain value (designed in \ref{J2:sec:SD}).
-The `measurement' for this arrangement is the full flow field $\hat{\bi{q}}$, because it is assumed that the controller `knows everything'.
+The `measurement' for this arrangement is the full flow field $\hat{\boldsymbol{q}}$, because it is assumed that the controller `knows everything'.